microsoft/data-factory-testing-framework/examples/README.md

 - When prompted, select the *examples* directory of the Project
 - Wait for the container to build, check the logs for more information.

-When the container successfully starts you can start writting your data factory pipeline tests.
+When the container successfully starts you can start writing your data factory pipeline tests.

 ## Features - Examples